Galleries

 Overview

-This project is an attempt to challenge the traditional view that photographs are an objective record of the world ‘out there’ and to explore whether the camera can be used to document scenes and events which did not exist – but which were created by the act of photographing them.
+This project challenges the assumption that photographs are objective records of the world 'out there' and explores their capacity to document scenes and tableaux created by the act of photographing them.

 Description